 Several approaches exist to account for the angular dependence of the surface reflectivity.
-The easiest approach is the generation of a LER database that depends on the viewing angle, based on existing observations from e.g. GOME-2 or OMI.
+First, the easiest approach is the generation of a LER database that depends on the viewing angle, based on existing observations from e.g. GOME-2 or TROPOMI.
 Secondly, surface BRDF information from sensors like MODIS may be translated into an effective LER.
 This approach has the advantage that the altitude-dependent air mass factor lookup table as described above can still be used.
 Third, a full surface BRDF treatment could be implemented.
-In this case also the cloud retrieval code should be modified to use the same surface BRDF information.
-The number of dimensions in the AMF LUT (Table 14) will be increased to accomodate the three parameters describing the surface BRDF.
+In all cases also the cloud retrieval code should be modified to use the same surface BRDF information.
+The number of dimensions in the AMF LUT (Table 15) will then have to be increased to accommodate the three parameters describing the surface BRDF.

-The three alternative approaches scetched above are the topic of ongoing studies, e.g. for OMI and GOME-2.
+The three alternative approaches scetched above are the topic of ongoing studies, e.g. for TROPOMI, OMI and GOME-2.
 A better understanding of the advantages and disadvantages of the various approaches is desirable.
 The BRDF related innovation will be discussed in more detail in the updates of this ATBD.

-- Baseline Altitude-dependent AMFs are computed based on the Lambertian reflectivity approach used also for S5P/TROPOMI - Non-baseline Altitude-dependent AMFs are computed accounting for angle-dependent surface reflectivity (BRDF effects)
+Baseline - Altitude-dependent AMFs are computed based on the directional Lambertian reflectivity (DLER) approach using GOME-2 data.

+Non-baseline - Altitude-dependent AMFs are computed accounting for angle-dependent surface reflectivity.
+(BRDF effects)